Can You Freeze Cheese? Yes—Here’s What You Need to Know

 3. Can you freeze cheese slices?

 Yep!
 For prepackaged sliced cheese, just pop the package into a freezer bag and place it in the freezer.
 For deli-sliced cheese, place a piece of parchment paper in between each slice of cheese.
 Then wrap the cheese in freezer paper, tape shut and place the whole package in a freezer bag or freezer-safe container.
+Have you heard about raclette cheese?
+It is the classic Swiss dish you need to be making right now.

 4. Can you freeze shredded cheese?

 For prepackaged shredded cheese, place the package in a freezer bag before putting it in the freezer.
 For cheese you shred or grate yourself, place it in a freezer bag and carefully remove as much air as possible from the bag.
+Freezing food this way can prevent freezer burn.